 And today we are trying, although we're still in the early stages, to make sure that businesses work towards a better reconciliation between working life and family life.

 It will take time, but we encourage firms to develop company day-nurseries, to facilitate childminding for their employees, and to develop telecommuting to allow a balance between work and family life.
-This is how we are trying to mobilize companies to adopt this approach.

 What cultural attitudes to career and family affect birth rates in France?